Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP)

 Guide to using CPTPP to export and import goods

 This guide has detailed information about how you can make the most of the CPTPP including how to make sure your goods qualify for tariff cuts.
-Guide to using CPTPP to export and import goods.
+See DFAT's Guide to using CPTPP to export and import goods.

 Certificates of Origin